dlgarciabr/family-tree/README.md

 ### `npm install`

-Install all libraries in order to run the application
+Install all dependencies in order to run the application

-## Internationalization

-In order to build i18n files you have to install FormatJS CLI using command below
-### `npm i -D @formatjs/cli`

 ## Available Scripts